fluffypill0w/zKurrate/README.md

 ## Build

-Run `make` to prepare and enter a builder container with all the tools and code.
+Run `make zkurrate-builder` to prepare a builder container with all the tools.

+Run `make zkurrate-run` to run the container with the code mounted in `/zKurrate`.

+Inside the container, run `make default-setup-ptau verify-proof` to run all the circuit pipeline, generating the files at `zkurrate/build` directory (located `/zKurrate/zkurrate/build` inside the container).